 Ccd, etc. can be added for further customization of the

 The following example shows several initialization of components to customize rigid-body being built.
 The input values are just random so using this example as-is will not lead to a useful result.

 - Example 3D

 Typically, the inertia and center of mass are automatically set to the inertia and center of mass resulting from the shapes of the colliders attached to the rigid-body.
 But they can also be set manually.

 There are three types of rigid-bodies, identified by the

 RigidBodyType::Dynamic: Indicates that the body is affected by external forces and contacts.

-RigidBodyType::Static: Indicates the body cannot move.
+RigidBodyType::Fixed: Indicates the body cannot move.
 It acts as if it has an infinite mass and will not be affected by any force.
-It will continue to collide with dynamic bodies but not with static nor with kinematic bodies.
+It will continue to collide with dynamic bodies but not with fixed nor with kinematic bodies.
 This is typically used for the ground or for temporarily freezing a body.